 Pick up all the items you need at Albertsons on Broadway or Market Street locations, and don’t forget the vanilla ice cream.
 That takes it over the top I tell you!

-- Slice the sides off of the cores and dice them small
+Peel your apples.
+Slice the sides off of the cores and dice them small pieces, the smaller the more tender they will be.

-- Preheat your air fryer to 350 and place them inside covered with foil for 16 minutes until tender
+Now preheat your air fryer to 350 and place filled mugs inside covered with foil for 16 minutes or until apples are as tender as you’d like them to be.

-- Remove foil and brown crumble for 3 more minutes
+Remove foil and brown crumble topping for 3 more minutes.

 Way faster than making this in the oven at 350 degrees, and in the summertime you don’t have to heat up your house to make it either!